UT-Austin-RPL/PRELUDE/README.md

 ```
 You need to locate asset files to `./data/*`.
 These asset files are found [here](https://utexas.box.com/s/oa5c39blv9ma4h4lkdkv84n5zj3mxcg5).

-## Creating a demo dataset for Navigation Controller
+## Creating a Dataset for Navigation Controller

 For collecting human demonstration data for Navigation Controller, please use the following commands.
 You may need a Spacemouse.
 ```